Convex-cocompact representations into the isometry group of the infinite-dimensional hyperbolic space: Introduction

 Although $\Isom(\H^{\infty})$ is not proper (closed balls are not compact), convex-cocompact subgroups in $\Isom(\H^{\infty})$ do exist.
 Take a totally geodesic embedding of $\H^{n}$ into $\H^{\infty}$, this comes with an embedding of their groups of isometries.
 Then any cocompact lattice $\Gamma$ in $\Isom(\H^{n})$ preserves this copy of $\H^{n}$ and acts cocompactly on it.
 One can actually find more ways to embed $\Isom(\H^{n})$ into $\Isom(\H^{\infty})$.
 In \cite{DP,MP}, Delzant and Py and later Monod and Py constructed families of irreducible representations of the isometry groups $\Isom(\H^{n})$ into $\Isom(\H^{\infty})$, \ie representations whose images act minimally on $\H^{\infty}$ (without any invariant totally geodesic proper subspace) and have no fixed point in the boundary $\partial \H^{\infty}$.
+These representations were called \emph{exotic} in \cite{MP}, we will also use this terminology in the remainder of this article.
 One can also construct similar representations for groups of automorphisms of a tree $\mathcal{T}$ (see \cite{BIM}).
 Restricting these representations to a discrete subgroup $\Gamma$ of $\Isom(\H^{n})$ or $\Aut(\mathcal{T})$, we obtain a \emph{strongly discrete} subgroup of $\Isom(\H^{\infty})$ acting irreducibly on $\H^{\infty}$.
 Strong discreteness will be defined along with other notions of discreteness in Section \ref{sec:preliminaries}.
 If $\Gamma$ is cocompact, its image in $\Isom(\H^{\infty})$ via the representations will be convex-cocompact.

 In finite dimension, as mentioned above, the space of convex-cocompact representations of a finitely generated group $\Gamma$ into $\Isom(\H^{n})$ is open.
 The proof presented in \cite[Theorem 11.4]{Canary} relies on the fact that the convex-cocompact representations coincide with the representations $\rho$ such that the orbit map $\tau_{\rho} : \gamma \mapsto \rho(\gamma)(x_{0})$ is a quasi-isometric embedding in $\H^{n}$, where $x_{0} \in \H^{n}$ is any base point.
-We prove that this correspondance also holds for convex-cocompact representations into $\Isom(\H^{\infty})$.
+We prove that this correspondence also holds for convex-cocompact representations into $\Isom(\H^{\infty})$.